LeBon-io/LeBon-io/README.md

-- 👋 Holla , I’m @LeBon-io
+- 👋 Holla , I’m Lebon KWizera
 - 👀 I’m interested in full stack dev
 - 🌱 I’m currently learning backend development while on html,css and javascript
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on expert in this field
-- 📫 How to reach me , on twitter and linkedin
+- 📫 How to reach me , on twitter and linkedin , links in bio
 - ⚡ Fun fact: , am pool person and basketball player fell free to reach me out

 <!---